 One of our objectives is to add value for publicly accountable enterprises by maintaining a strong global presence.
 We are at the international table when issues important to Canadians are discussed, ensuring our stakeholders’ perspectives are considered.

 Former AcSB Chair and current IASB Vice-Chair Linda Mezon-Hutter participated in the IFRS Foundation’s video on International collaboration

 in accounting standard setting, discussing how we represent Canadian stakeholders at international meetings.

 In March 2013, we were named an inaugural member of the Accounting Standards Advisory Forum (ASAF), which serves as the technical advisory body to the IASB.
 Established by the Trustees of the IFRS Foundation, this single forum replaces multiple bilateral memorandums of understanding with various national and regional standards bodies.

-In June 2015, we were appointed to a second term for three years.
+We have been a member of ASAF since March 2013 and in February 2022, we were appointed to a fourth term for three years.
 Our Chair represents the Board at the ASAF meetings.

 We also participate in other international committee meetings, such as: